borys-rudenko/blog/_posts/2019/blog/2019-06-13-how-i-built-my-blog.md

 As you can see there are a lot of free/paid options which you can choose from based on your purpose.
 For my web site I choose this template: [minimal-mistakes](https://github.com/mmistakes/minimal-mistakes)

-I strongly suggest you to read carefully the documentation which is going with template in order to understand how it works and features it provide to you out of the box.
+I strongly suggest you to read carefully the documentation which is going with template in order to understand how it works and features it provides to you out of the box.
 Of course you can always modify it based on your needs, but it would be better to reuse as much as possible in order to keep it simple and to have possibility to upgrade easily to new versions of template.

-Installation can be different and here is possible options:
+Installation can be different and here are possible options:
 - [gem-based theme installation](https://jekyllrb.com/docs/themes/#understanding-gem-based-themes)
 - [remote theme installation](https://blog.github.com/2017-11-29-use-any-theme-with-github-pages/)
 - forking or directly copying all of the theme files into your own project.